Tomato Plants

 Overview of Tomato:

-1. Blossom End Rot Disease of Tomatoes:
+1. Blossom End Rot Disease:

-Blossom End Rot Disease in Tomato plants
+Blossom End Rot Disease of Tomatoes

 Blossom end rot of tomato is a physiological disease that causes the tissue of the blossom end of the fruit to break down and rot against the stem, resulting in reduced yield.